 Connect Wires to the 50-Amp RV Outlet

 Connect the wires to the 50-amp outlet (NEMA 14-50R receptacle).
-The terminals on the back of the outlet should be labeled to make it simple.
+The terminals on the back of the outlet should be labeled to make it simple:

-The green (ground) wire connects to the terminal that should be labeled “green.”
-The white (neutral) wire connects to the terminal labeled white.
+- The green (ground) wire connects to the terminal that should be labeled “green.”

-The hot leads (red & black) connect to the terminals that are likely labeled X and Y, or they may be labeled red and black.
+- The hot leads (red & black) connect to the terminals that are likely labeled X and Y, or they may be labeled red and black.
 Note that it really doesn’t matter which wire (red or black) is connected to the X and Y terminals.
 In a 50-amp installation, they’re interchangeable.

 Tighten all screws securely with your Allen wrench.